-Most Marlins who had virus are cleared to return to field
+Most Marlins who had virus are cleared for reinstatement

-MIAMI (AP) — Most of the Miami Marlins players sidelined by a coronavirus outbreak have been approved to return to the field.
+MIAMI (AP) — Most of the Miami Marlins players sidelined by a coronavirus outbreak have been cleared by baseball’s joint committee for reinstatement, the team said Saturday, and they’re expected to begin rehabilitation workouts soon.

-The team said Saturday those cleared will begin rehabilitation workouts and could be activated as early as next week.
+It’s unlikely any of the players will be activated before the next homestand, which starts Aug.
+28.

 The Marlins placed 17 players on the injured list following the outbreak, which forced the postponement of seven games.
 None has played since the season-opening series.